-Kiril states that cooperative Naval missions, under NATO, were previously concentrated on protection and counterterrorism.
-However, since 2013 there has been a shift in focus following the influx of migrants from Africa to Europe, and operational training has concentrated on preparing the Navy to deal with encountering traffickers and migrant vessels [BDI-Kiril-23.02.2017-JC].
-The Navy regards cooperation as an important component in carrying out joint missions at sea.
-Dimitri remarks that there is never any major difficulty in cooperating as the NATO publications set out how the different actors should work to achieve the mission [BDI-Dimitri-22.02.2017-CD].
-However, the possibility of having more training in cooperation alongside other militaries would be beneficial [BDI-Todor-23.02.2017-JC].
-Similarly, Dimitri mentions that international training exercises present a good opportunity to work with and learn from other Navy fleets.
-Specifically, they present the opportunity to learn from the techniques and practices of others [BDI-Dimitri-22.02.207-CD].
+Kiril states that cooperative missions, under NATO, were previously concentrated on protection and counterterrorism.
+However, since 2013 there has been a shift in focus following the influx of migrants from Africa to Europe, and operational training has concentrated on preparing personnel to deal with encountering traffickers and migrants [Kiril-Male-Military].
+Dimitri remarks that there is never any major difficulty in cooperating as the NATO publications set out how the different actors should work to achieve the mission [Dimitri-Male-Military].
+However, the possibility of having more training in cooperation alongside other militaries would be beneficial [Todor-Male-Military].
+Similarly, Dimitri mentions that international training exercises present a good opportunity to work with and learn from other nationalities.
+Specifically, they present the opportunity to learn from the techniques and practices of others [Dimitri-Male-Military].

 Good communication is emphasized as an important quality to facilitate cooperation and to coordinate activities.
-For example, Roza notes that when communication is lost between ships, it is very difficult to take action effectively.
-As an example, she alludes to taking action against a hostile ship; effective communication is needed to ascertain the position of the target ship and but also to ensure the safety of other surrounding ships is maintained [BDI-Roza-23.02.2017-CD].
+For example, Roza notes that when communication is lost, it is very difficult to take action effectively.

 Once again, the issue of gender and communication was raised when discussing working alongside other military organisations.
 In some cases being a female officer tasked with communication was regarded as a positive.
-For example, Kiril states that female radio operators onboard Navy ships are often receive a better reception than their male counterparts.
-He claims that in many situations, particularly during intense exercises, that there is a marked difference in the response of those onboard the other ship to a female officer than a male.
-Likewise, he has noticed a similar positive reception of female communication officers with merchant vessels and civilian ships [BDI-Kiril-23.02.2017-JC].
+For example, Kiril states that female radio operators often receive a better reception than their male counterparts.
+He claims that in many situations, particularly during intense exercises, that there is a marked difference in the response to a female officer than a male.
+Likewise, he has noticed a similar positive reception of female communication officers with other military and civilian personnel [Kiril-Male-Military].

 Conversely, communication as a female military officer can present challenges depending on the cultural context.
-Borislav points out that his role as a military advisor to the Afghanistan Army would be difficult to carry out as a female.
-He states that because of the cultural differences regarding women, Afghani soldiers would not be prepared to take advice from women on weapons and ammunition.
-The unit who were responsible for delivering this training could not, realistically, be comprised of female officers only or they would not be taken seriously [BDI-Borislav-01.03.2017-SC].
+Borislav points out that his role would be difficult to carry out as a female.
+He states that because of the cultural differences regarding women, some local soldiers would not be prepared to take advice from women on, for example, weapons and ammunition.
+The unit who were responsible for delivering training could not, realistically, be comprised of female officers only or they would not be taken seriously [Borislav-Male-Military].

-Like Borislav, Yasen was also charged with advising the Afghanistan Army.
-They advised them on how to use weapons, how to defend themselves, how to act in formation, and other basic military training to ensure the protection of the region.
-The plan was to develop a local school as the site for the training base.
-In the early stages of this relationship, Yasen arrived in a military convoy to establish a military base for training the local army.
+Yasen arrived in a military convoy to establish a military base for training the local army.
 The locals did not accept this and they were not willing to cooperate.
 Their concern was with regard to having a military base situated beside local residences, where, they were afraid that the local women would be visible to those at the base.
-The Afghani people were angry about the decision.
-As a precaution, and to ensure safety, Yasen and his staff left the site.
-This decision was taken also to show respect and to preserve relationships with the local population and military [BDI-Yasen-01.03.2017-SC].
+The local people were angry about the decision.
+As a precaution, and to ensure safety, Yasen and his colleagues left the site.
+This decision was taken also to show respect and to preserve relationships with the local population and military [Yasen-Male-Military].

 As noted in Section 3.2, the Bulgarians view the development of good relationships as a way to help promote cooperation.
-Stoyan was deployed to Kandahar in 2011 as a member of a senior advisory team to the Afghan military.
-He speaks very positively of the Afghan Colonel who was the Commander of Kandahar.
+Stoyan speaks very positively of the local senior military officer.
 Stoyan describes him as a natural leader and very personable.
-The Colonel made effort to get to know the Bulgarian soldiers at to ask about their families, he explained that the inquiry is a gesture of respect in the Afghan culture.
-At the military recruit training centre in Kandahar, Stoyan recognised that there was not enough supplies for the recruits in terms of weaponry and clothing.
-Using his contacts with the American team in charge of logistics he arranged for additional supplies to be procured [Stoyan-BDI-02.03.2017].
+The Colonel made effort to get to know the Bulgarian soldiers at to ask about their families, he explained that the inquiry is a gesture of respect in his culture.
+At the military recruit training centre Stoyan recognised that there was not enough supplies for the recruits in terms of weaponry and clothing.
+Using his contacts with the team in charge of logistics he arranged for additional supplies to be procured [Stoyan-Male-Military].